drobledoruiz/conservation_genomics/README.md

 # Bioinformatics tools for conservation genomics

 A tool set written in R for quick and easy handling of genomic data to do common analyses for the genetic management of endangered populations.
-These functions are introduced in Robledo-Ruiz et al. (_submitted_) "". **Do check each function directory for further details on usage.**
+These functions are introduced in the preprint Robledo-Ruiz, et al. **Easy-to-use R functions to separate reduced-representation genomic datasets into sex-linked and autosomal loci, and conduct sex-assignment**.
+Authorea.
+December 02, 2022 (DOI: 10.22541/au.166998603.34117027/v1). **Do check each function directory for further details on usage.**

 ## Functions